HMS Galatea (1794): Service history

 Then Galatea, Pomone, Artois and Anson shared in the capture of the chasse marees Charlotte and Véronique on 16 August.
 Six days later, the same four vessels plus the lugger Argus captured the Jonge Duisse.

 On 23 August 1796 the squadron was cruising near the Garonne when a French frigate hove in sight.
-Notwithstanding the difficulty of the navigation in shoal waters Captain Richard Goodwin Keats and ' 'Galatea pursued the frigate.
-The French pilot on board declared his incapacity to conduct the ship in the water, but Keats persevered taking responsibility for conning his ship and chased the enemy through the night in squally winds, rain and lightning, passing between the Chevrier bank and the lighthouse before making all sail in pursuit right over the shoals of Arcachon on which the French frigate struck and was immediately wrecked.
+Notwithstanding the difficulty of the navigation in shoal waters Captain Richard Goodwin Keats and Galatea pursued the frigate.
+The French pilot on board declared himself incapable of piloting the ship in the shoal waters, but Keats persevered taking responsibility for conning his ship and chased the enemy through the night in squally winds, rain and lightning, passing between the Chevrier bank and the lighthouse before making all sail in pursuit right over the shoals of Arcachon on which the French frigate struck and was immediately wrecked.
 In the morning they were joined by the ' 'Artois' ' and Sylph.
-Boats from Artois and Galatea sent a boarding party.
+Boats from Artois and Galatea were sent with a boarding party.
 The frigate turned out to be the Andromaque, of forty-four 12-pounder guns (though pierced for 48), most of which her crew thrown overboard.
 She had a crew of 300 men, many of whom jumped overboard and who drowned in their attempt to reach the shore.
 The boarding party took prisoner Andromaque's captain and officers, and rescued a number of Portuguese prisoners who had been the crews of two Brazilian ships that her squadron had captured.
-A boarding party from Sylph fired into he bottom to prevent re-floating and set fire to Andromaque as they left and she was completely burnt.
+A boarding party from Sylph fired into her bottom to prevent re-floating and set fire to Andromaque as they left; she was completely burnt.

 Shortly after this encounter the squadron returned to Falmouth on Admiralty orders to reinforce the squadrons off Brest. such was the widespread public expectation that the gallant western frigate squadron would continue its well publicised harassment of the enemy the admiralty wrote they were 'intending by and by to release you from the fleet and send you cruising again on your old ground."

 Next, Galatea, Pomone, Artois and Anson shared in the capture of even more vessels: